|

 Winter is Coming

-A herald of the coming frost's silent sweep.
+Herald of frost's silent sweep.

-Surrender to the winds that through branches weep.
+Winds through branches weep.

-The sky, a canvas of diminishing light,
+Sky, a canvas of pale light,

-Paints the world in shades of grey and pale.
+Paints the world in grey.

-Shadows lengthen, as day concedes to night,
+Shadows grow as day turns night,

-Winter is coming, with its icy embrace,
+Winter comes with icy embrace,

-Clad in a cloak of snow, pristine and stark.
+Clad in snow, pristine and stark.

-Nature bows to its cold, unyielding grace,
+Nature bows to its cold grace,

-As the world turns silent, somber, and dark.
+World turns silent, dark.

-Against winter's might, we seek warmth and light,
+Against winter's might,

 Summary